brianloveswords/bitwriter/README.md

 # bitwriter

-A better interface for writing bytes to a buffer.
+A better interface for writing bytes to a buffer with a priority on safety.

-# Install & Usage
+## Install

 ```bash
 npm install bitwriter
 ```
+## Usage

 ```js
 var BitWriter = require('bitwriter');